MonikaVera/submissions/README.md

-In this project, there are 4 submissions grouped by programming language.
+In this project, there are 4 programs grouped by programming language.
 Here's an overview of the project:
 ## C++:
 - In weather_sim folder there is a weather simulation program.
 - In arracc folder there is a implementation of the array_accumulator class.